 What does this mean?
 Eating dairy products like yogurt with active, live bacteria cultures may help strengthen gut health to reduce inflammation.

 Milk Allergies vs. Lactose Intolerance

 As mentioned above, there's a small segment of the population that does need to eliminate most dairy foods—and that's people with a milk allergy: they're allergic to casein, a protein in dairy.
-For these individuals, consuming milk or milk-based products triggers a direct inflammatory response from the immune system, the effects of which can be mild to life-threatening.
+For these individuals, milk consumption or consuming milk-based products triggers a direct inflammatory response from the immune system, the effects of which can be mild to life-threatening.

 Lactose intolerance is completely different, as it's not life-threatening and not inflammation-based.
-Individuals with lactose intolerance lack the enzyme required to break down lactose, the natural sugar found in milk, so when they consume milk, the result is usually mild to moderate gastrointestinal symptoms like gas, bloating or diarrhea.
+Individuals with lactose intolerance lack the enzyme required to break down lactose, the natural sugar found in milk, so when they drink a glass of milk, the result is usually mild to moderate gastrointestinal symptoms like gas, bloating or diarrhea.
 But this is caused by the undigested sugars, not by any inflammation that dairy triggered.
-Typically, lactose-intolerant individuals opt to cut dairy intake back greatly, but many can still consume small amounts of dairy, or certain dairy products, like yogurt, with no problem.
+Typically, lactose-intolerant individuals opt to cut dairy consumption back greatly, but many can still consume small amounts of dairy, or certain dairy products, like yogurt, with no problem.

 What does this mean?
 Even when the reaction is mild, consuming milk and foods containing milk will trigger an inflammatory immune response in people with a milk allergy.
 However, inflammation isn't the cause of lactose intolerance, so avoiding dairy may minimize symptoms but does little in regard to inflammation.

 Dairy Sensitivities May Be Caused by Inflammation

 A more controversial area of debate is dairy sensitivity, largely because a food sensitivity is difficult to accurately identify.
 Food sensitivities aren't life-threatening and don't trigger a direct immune response like an allergen does, but many functional medicine practitioners and dietitians think food sensitivities are worth paying attention to from an inflammatory standpoint.